Holidoit Logo

 Angera

-On the Lombard side we find the romantic town of Angera, dominated from above by the Rocca Borromea, by far one of the most beautiful attractions on Lake Maggiore.
-From the top of this fortification there is a splendid panorama overlooking the waters of the lake and Arona opposite.
+On the Lombard side we find the romantic resort of Angera, dominated from above by the Rocca Borromea, by far one of the most beautiful attractions on Lake Maggiore.
+From the top of this fortification you can enjoy a splendid panorama overlooking the waters of the lake and Arona opposite.
 The interior of the castle is no less impressive either, with its frescoed rooms full of historical relics.

 The Borromean Fortress overlooking Angera